-Maximum amount you can claim as a miscellaneous deduction.
-If you can claim the loss as a miscellaneous deduction, the maximum amount you can claim for each financial institution is \$20,000 (\$10,000 if you are married filing separately) reduced by any expected state insurance proceeds.
+As a miscellaneous itemized deduction subject to the 2% limit.
+Write the name of the financial institution and "Insolvent Financial Institution" beside the amount on Schedule A, line 22.
+This deduction is limited to \$20,000 (\$10,000 if you are married filing separately) for each financial institution, reduced by any expected state insurance proceeds.